Ring (novel series): Spiral (1995)

-The events in the story occur a day after Ryuji's death.
+The events in the story begin a day after Ryuji's death.
 By chance, Mitsuo Ando, Ryuji's former university classmate, is assigned to do the autopsy of Ryuji.
 He and his colleague, Miyashita, found a benign tumor in Ryuji's throat which is believed to be the cause of his death.
 They are puzzled because the tumor that they find resembles a smallpox tumor that was eradicated 30 years ago.
-Ando, along with his colleague, Miyashita, find out that an organism called the Ring Virus causes this tumor.
+Ando, along with his colleague, Miyashita, find out that an organism they eventually name the Ring Virus causes this tumor.
 The virus is transferred to the body through the tape and begins to grow into a tumor inside the viewer's throat.
 When the charm is not performed, the tumor grows until it blocks the airway and kills the person.
 To stop this, the tape must be copied and shown to another person.
 Inside his stomach they find the word RING and a series of cryptic messages.
 This further perplexes Ando.

 In search for the cryptic messages meaning, he comes to meet Ryuji's assistant, Mai Takano.
 Mai, who seems to know something about the videotape, tells Ando about the curse but is unsure how Ryuji died.
 As a scientist, Ando laughs at Mai's explanation.
 He goes to talk to Kazuyuki but finds that he and his family were involved in a car accident.
 It is discovered that Kazuyuki's wife and child were dead before the crash.
 Kazuyuki is critically wounded and unable to talk.
 At the accident site there lies a crushed videotape.
 When Mai suddenly disappears, Ando is further motivated to investigate.
 He stumbles upon Ryuji's files which contain the title, THE RING.
 He is uncertain about the discovery because it contains supernatural explanations and contradicts scientific ones.

 The virus mutated and uses the report as a medium.
 After reading the report, Ando has thoughts of Sadako and the well.
 Through a series of events, he is led to the well in Hakone.

 Days after Mai's disappearance, he meets a beautiful woman named Masako who introduced herself as Mai's older sister.
 He falls in love with her.
 In doing so, they make love one night and Masako ends up pregnant.
 Later he finds out that Masako and Sadako are the same.
 One night he receives a letter from Sadako/Masako stating: "Don't ever disobey me because you don't know who you are dealing with".
 Ando chooses Sadako and is told to publish Ryuji's files and dominate the world.